oleg-yaroshevskiy/quest_qa_labeling/README.md

 ### Inference
 These are the steps to reproduce our final solution (same as our Kaggle Notebook [1st place solution](https://www.kaggle.com/ddanevskyi/1st-place-solution)).
-You can just run `sh bash/inference/run_inference.sh` to run the whole pipeline (from data loading to forming a submission file) but here is a breakdown:
+You can just run `sh bash/inference/run_inference.sh` (execution log is found in `logs/all_inference.log`, takes ~10 minutes) to run the whole pipeline (from data loading to forming a submission file).
+Here is a breakdown of all steps:

 1. Make sure you've got a fresh [Kaggle API token](https://www.kaggle.com/docs/api) and run `sh bash/download_all_model_ckpts_for_inference.sh`.
 This will download all models needed for inference (about 18 Gb, might take from several minutes to more that an hour depending on Internet speed):
  - BERT checkpoints from [this Dataset](https://www.kaggle.com/kashnitsky/google-qa-quest-labeling-bibimorph-model-1-5-folds) (the result of running steps 1, 3 above)